stianhoiland/cmdtab/README.md

   You can press as fast as you can, even if you don't see anything on screen!
   It's not the UI that decides which window you switch to, it's the keyboard keys you press.
   The UI just pops up to give you a visual representation of what's gonna happen.
-  (The UI doesn't pop up if you Alt-Tab super quickly--that's the whole point of delayed show)
+  (The UI doesn't pop up if you Alt-Tab super quickly—that's the whole point of delayed show)
 [^3]: Don't worry, there is absolutely no delay in the actual switching, it's instant—switching is actually completely independent of the switcher UI.
 Only *showing the visual UI* is delayed by a couple of milliseconds, to avoid wasting precious (brain and CPU-) cycles by showing up, confusing you, only to instantly disappear again[^4].
 [^4]: Omg why is this so hard to explain